In Brazil, we are supporting community empowerment in Rio de Janeiro and the Amazon

 Cidade de Deus (City of God) is a neighbourhood of Rio de Janeiro, Brazil’s second largest city.
 The area became internationally famous via the 2003 movie City of God, which focused on the conflict between rival drugs gangs and the police.

-There are hopes that the community is now moving on from its notorious past.
-In 2008, a major police operation clamped down on drug dealing, and since then police have remained to patrol the streets.
-Even so, the community faces many challenges: it is estimated that only 3 per cent of teenagers complete secondary school, while unemployment stands at 25 per cent, and the average income per household is just £50 a month
+The community continues to face many challenges.
+In 2008, a major police operation clamped down on drug dealing, but in 2016 a new wave of crime and violence emerged, which may be linked to government austerity measures, including the cutting of social services.
+In addition, it is estimated that only 3 per cent of teenagers complete secondary school, while unemployment stands higher than 25 per cent, and the average income per household is just £50 a month

-The Anglican congregation of Christ the King is small but growing and concerned to share God’s love.
+The Anglican congregation of Christ the King is small but growing and concerned to share God’s love, especially during these difficult times.

-We are supporting this work by funding the Revd Antonio Terto, who in May 2015 took over from Nicholas Wheeler as ‘priest missioner’, based at Christ the King.
-The focus remains on reaching out to the poor and marginalised.
+We are supporting this work by funding the Revd Antonio Terto, who is based at Christ the King.
+The church's focus remains on reaching out to the poor and marginalised.

 Though Anglicans are in a tiny minority in this predominantly Catholic-country, the church is well regarded locally and something of a community hub.